McYoshii/custon-cryptocurreny-token-file/README.txt

 Hello, and thank you for your purchase!
 This README.txt file will pose as a set of instructions for the attached gcoach.sol file.
 This is the contract code that you will use to create and deploy your token.
 Please note, that deviating from any of these steps may result in bugs/problems with your token

-NOTE: instructions w/ photos included are provided on the SolidityGeek webpage

 ***INSTRUCTIONS***